'Benji': Celebrating 50 Years of McKinney Film History

 This webpage will serve as your source of "all things Benji" so reference it for updates on events centered on this important piece of McKinney and Texas film tourism.

-50th Anniversary Benji Family Film Festival: Late 2024
+50th Anniversary Benji Family Film Festival: Fall 2024

-Details for this event are still in the development stage.
+Details for this event are still in the development stages, but watch this page for details as we announce them.

 About "Benji": The original 1974 Benji film, was written, produced, and directed by Joe Camp and had a budget of $500,000.
 Every Hollywood studio turned down the film, so Mr. Camp formed his own film company to distribute the film himself!
 The movie went on to gross $45 million at the box office.
 And not only was the movie a hit with filmgoers but its theme song, "I Feel Love" by Charlie Rich, was Oscar-nominated for Best Original Song.